WearTheClo/PiXTime/README.md

 ```

 ### Dataset
-1. Download the dataset from [[link]](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy)
+To comply with double-blind review requirements, direct dataset links are not provided during the review phase.
+The datasets used in our experiments are widely adopted in time series forecasting research and can be easily obtained from public open-source platforms.

-2. Place the dataset in the `dataset` folder
+Place the obtained dataset files in the `dataset` folder to run the experiments.

-**Acknowledgement**: We would like to thank the Autoformer project team for organizing and providing the dataset.
-Their project is available at: https://github.com/thuml/Autoformer?tab=readme-ov-file

 ## Usage